New Student Checklist

 2. Contact your Graduate Program Officer (GPO).
 Make sure you understand the curriculum and sequence, departmental or program policies, requirements for online students, and any department or program orientations required.

-3. Make sure to have your final *official* transcripts sent from your undergraduate institution(s) to the AU Graduate School.
+3. Make sure to have your final *official* transcripts sent from all previously attended institution(s) directly to the AU Graduate School.

 4. If you are in a program that *occasionally* brings you to campus, even once a semester or once a year, then you must complete Medical Information Forms.
 If you are *NEVER* on campus, please ask your GPO or program contact to contact the AU Medical Clinic on your behalf as a Distance Education student who is not required to complete the medical and immunization requirements.
 Contact/remind your program or departmental contact to do this each academic year that you are enrolled.